strasse34/pp1/README.md

   - In the GitHub repository, navigate to the Settings tab
   - In the "Code and automation" section of the sidebar, click Pages
   - Under Github Pages, click on button "Visit Site".
-The live link can be found here - (https://strasse34.github.io/pp1/)
+The live link can be found [here](https://strasse34.github.io/pp1/)
 ## Credits
 ### Content
 - The statistics in the home pages about freelancers were taken from [Exploding Topics] (https://explodingtopics.com/blog/freelance-stats)